SEED

 MENU

 We are offering two strains that grow at different rates.
-When it head up depends on plant size, temperature and day length, but we hope that our explanation of planting times should make things easy.
+When it head up depends on plant size, temperature and day length.

 This is what we would consider 'normal' broccoli, taking about 120 days from planting out to make large green heads.
 We recommend this for your maincrop sowing.